Summer Public Service Fellowships

 1. Organizations interested in assistance from William & Mary law students via our summer fellowship programs are encouraged to notify the Office of Career Services by using one of the forms here or via email, fax, or postal mail.

-2. To apply for funding, a student must have a written offer on the organization's letterhead.
-The offer must explicitly state the amount, if any, the organization can pay the student.
-It is not sufficient for the offer to say that the position is "volunteer" or "unpaid."
-Organizations should provide the written offer directly to the student, not to the Office of Career Services.
+2. To apply for funding, a student must have a written offer on the organization's letterhead or in an email.
+The offer must comply with specific requirements that the student will communicate to the organization.
+Organizations should provide the written offer directly to the student, not to the law school.

-5. There are two application deadlines: in mid-November for second-year students seeking “early decision” funding, and in mid/late March for first- and second-year students seeking funds under the “regular decision” allocation process.
+4. There are two application deadlines: in late November for second-year students seeking “early decision” funding, and in late March for first- and second-year students seeking funds under the “regular decision” allocation process.
 Exact deadline dates are provided to students at the beginning of each academic year.